armenak/DataDefender/README.md

     <columndiscovery.properties> - Path and file name of the file containing column discovery properties
                                    (see src/main/resources/columndiscovery.properties for an example)
+    <requirement_output_file>    - Optional name of sample requirement file to be created (-r must also be specified)

 Data Discovery
 ------------------
 To run DA in Data Discovery mode, pass '-d' to discover.
 DA will perform an NLP scan of data in the database and return columns that have a match score greater than the value of probability_threshold specified in datadiscovery.properties file.
+When -r is provided a sample requirements file (which can be modified and used the anonymizer stage) will be created based on the columns discovered by the DA.

-    java -jar DataAnonymizer.jar discover -d --data <db.properties> --data-discovery <datadiscovery.properties>
+    java -jar DataAnonymizer.jar discover -d --data <db.properties> --data-discovery <datadiscovery.properties> [-r -R <requirement_output_file>]

 Where:
     <db.properties>            - Path and file name of the file containing database connection properties